 The second NAP sets out GPP targets for seventeen product and service groups.
 Six of the criteria will retain their status quo i.e. their mandatory nature from the first NAP.
-A mandatory status will be given to the procurement of seven additional criteria, including street lighting and traffic signals, transport, office building design, construction and management, road design, construction and maintenance, sanitary tapware, toilets and urinals and hospitality and catering services.
-The second GPP NAP, has sought to address this by designating the mandatory status initially to the street lighting and traffic signals criteria, by 2022 to transport, office building design, construction and management, and road design, construction and maintenance, as well as paints, varnishes and road markings.
-Sanitary tapware, toilets and urinals, and hospitality and catering services, will be designated this status by 2025.
-On the other hand, only three product groups will retain their non-mandatory status.
+A mandatory status will be given to the procurement of seven additional criteria, including Road lighting and traffic signals, Transport, Office building design, construction and management, road design, construction and maintenance, sanitary tapware, toilets and urinals and hospitality and catering services.
+Only three product groups will retain their non-mandatory status.
 These include furniture, vending machines and electric & electronic equipment used in health care.